dolphin-acoustics-vip/database-management-system/README.md

 > ⚠️ **Warning:** cascading delete is dangerous, and where it is implemented the user should always be warned before execution.

+# Testing
+Testing is found in the [testing](/testing) folder.
+Python files exist there within the [pytest](https://docs.pytest.org/en/stable/) framework, and can be run using commands such as `pytest testing/test.py`.

+The test environment is automatically created, and is effectively an instance of the Flask application.
+This means all setup instructions **MUST** be followed before running tests.

+Furthermore, the test environment uses a local Maria DB installation to run the program.
+The following system variables must be set for the testing environment to work as required:

+The following are system variables that must be set:
+- `TESTING_STADOLPHINACOUSTICS_HOST` to set the host of the database (usually `localhost`)
+- `TESTING_STADOLPHINACOUSTICS_USER` to set the user of the database (usually `root`)
+- `TESTING_STADOLPHINACOUSTICS_PASSWORD` to set the password of the database (must be set in the MariaDB shell)
+- `TESTING_STADOLPHINACOUSTICS_DATABASE` to set the name of the database (must be created in the MariaDB shell)